 This study showed that bispecific antibodies constructed using non-neutralizing anti-RBD and anti-S2 antibodies with different epitopes can gain neutralizing activity against antibody-resistant SARS-CoV-2 variants.
 We analyzed the biochemical characteristics of bispecific antibodies using an in vitro assay.
-However, the bispecific antibodies described here have limited potency in that the anti-S2 CvMab-62 antibody is a mouse IgG1 antibody and is not able to be used for human therapy.
-Secondly, the structural characteristics of CvMab-62 binding to its epitope near the S2 stem helix remain unknown.
+However, the bispecific antibodies described here have limited potency because a high concentration of Bis3 and a relatively high concentration of Bis-Beb were needed for the SARS-CoV-2 neutralization, and mouse antibodies were not suitable for use in human therapy.
+Second, the structural characteristics of CvMab-62 binding to its epitope near the S2 stem helix remain unknown.
 A three-dimensional structural analysis is required to clarify the molecular mechanism of CvMab-62 binding to the S2 epitope.
-Finally, animal model experiments to evaluate the in vivo safety and efficacy of these novel bispecific antibodies have not been performed.
-Thus, humanized bispecific antibodies should be prepared and analyzed to determine their pharmaceutical mechanisms in vitro and in vivo.